valflrt/encrypt-directory/README.md

 ```
 Usage: fencryption [options] [command]

-A simple cli program to encrypt a directory and its content, made with nodejs and typescript.
+A simple cli program to encrypt a file/directory

 Options:
   -V, --version                     output the version number